 This covers a wide range of behaviour neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.

 Female genital mutilation

 This is sometimes referred to as female circumcision and refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
 The practice is illegal in the UK.
-For more information, click here.
+For more information, For more information about femal genital mutilation click here.

 Child sexual exploitation

 This involves the manipulation and/or coercion of young people under the age of 18 into sexual activity.
 This may take place in person or online or the young person might even be encouraged to take part by someone in their peer group who may already be a victim.
 A victim may be offered gifts by a perpetrator to encourage them into activity; this may be money, phones or clothes, as well as alcohol or even drugs.
 A common feature of Child Sexual Exploitation is that those who are victims will not see themselves as such, however violence and intimidation will often be used to force a young person to continue to take part.
 For more information, For more information about child sexual exploitation click here.